coverclock/com-diag-tesoro/README.md

 ## Controller

 The Controller is the source of the geolocation data and hence steers the visualization.
 It is implemented as Tesoro's "channel" JavaScript program that runs under Node.js.
 The channel program receives geolocation data as datagrams in JavaScript Object Notation (JSON) form over User Datagram Protocol (UDP).
-It stands up a trivial web server that responds to any HyperText Transfer Protocol (HTTP) request with the latest JSON datagram that it has received over the Transmission Control Protocol (TCP) return path.
+The channel script stands up a trivial web server that responds to any HyperText Transfer Protocol (HTTP) request with the latest JSON datagram that it has received over the Transmission Control Protocol (TCP) return path.

 A typical Controller is one of my x86_64 development systems running